nicofuccella/pdf-thumbnail/README.md

 Pdf-thumbnail creates an image of the first page of a pdf file.
 You can also manipulate the image:

   * You can resize it
-  * You can compress it with less quality or in another type (default jpg)
+  * You can compress it with less quality or with another type (default jpg)
   * You can crop it

 ## How to use it